 Know the Trend

 Every year, Pantone releases the color of the year.
-For 2019, the color is Living Coral, a vibrant reddish-orange hue that embraces attendees with the feeling of warmth and comfort.
+For 2024, the color is Peach Fuzz, a a velvety gentle pink tone that captures the desire to nurture ourselves and others.
 This color is based on a study for new color influences that include hues used by the entertainment industry, new artists, fashion runways, popular travel destinations, as well as modern lifestyles.
-Last year, the color was UltraViolet.

 This doesn’t mean you must incorporate the trending color, but if your event’s objectives align with the emotion associated with the color, then why not?